-- Amend perceived ownership, i.e., property ownership and regulatory trailer storage. - Create a small formal parking area for 3-5 vehicles with at least 2 accessible parking stalls. - can serve both pedestrian and vehicular traffic. - activity and perimeter fencing 4m tall. - Replace the existing walkway with a new asphalt walkway 1.5m for 2-way travel. - road for ease of maintenance. - Playground surfacing needs to be replaced with woodchips (Fibar needs to be replaced; consolidate the playground surface area. - product for the 5-12 age range. - Refill volleyball courts with new sand and monitor weed growth. - and ease maintenance efforts, and boost pollinator activity.
+- Amend perceived ownership, i.e., property ownership and regulatory signage or heighten spatial definition of the park through perimeter tree planting or fencing, as some residents use park property as camper and trailer storage. - Create a small formal parking area for 3-5 vehicles with at least 2 accessible parking stalls. - Place an on-street park identification sign at the main access point that can serve both pedestrian and vehicular traffic. - Upgrade the existing tennis and basketball courts to include multi-sport activity and perimeter fencing 4m tall. - Replace the existing walkway with a new asphalt walkway 1.5m for 2-way travel. - Provide a portable toilet near the sports courts, within proximity to the road for ease of maintenance. - Playground surfacing needs to be replaced with woodchips (Fibar product), as per best practice standards, and the decaying wooden border needs to be replaced; consolidate the playground surface area. - Upgrade the aging slide-play structure and replace it with a comparable product for the 5-12 age range. - Refill volleyball courts with new sand and monitor weed growth. - Create intentional vegetative areas to be left in a natural state to reduce and ease maintenance efforts, and boost pollinator activity.